-People’s needs, expectations and risk profiles for investing are as individual as they are.
-Most people start by speaking with financial advisors or wealth creation experts, or by taking a few courses.
+People’s needs, expectations, and risk profiles for investing are as individual as they are.
+Most people start by speaking with financial advisors or experts on wealth creation, or by taking a few courses.

 At best, this sort of person is a dreamer.
 At worst, they’re some kind of scam artist.
-They may really believe in what they’re trying to sell you, but that doesn’t mean you have to.
+They may really believe in what they’re trying to sell you, but that doesn’t mean you have to take their advice.

-Some so-called investment consultants are very good at saying a lot of words while giving out no useful information at all.
+Some so-called “investment consultants” are very good at saying a lot of words while giving out no useful information at all.
 If they cannot answer your basic questions clearly and concisely, you might want to get out of there — fast — and take your money with you.

-This one’s infamous… “Sign up today, this deal won’t be around tomorrow – need a pen?”
-This is how people end up owning swampland instead of investment units, and buying shares in companies that don’t really exist.
 If there is an inordinate amount of pressure on you to sign something right away, with no time for you to get it legally checked out, you should be hearing alarm bells clanging loudly in your head.
-You may miss out on the deal of a lifetime by insisting on taking your time to have a lawyer check it out – but it’s more likely you just saved yourself from an expensive mistake.

 That Guy Down at the Bar

 Everyone in the bar has an opinion on investing, but ask yourself this: If the bloke in the pub knows so much about investing, why is he sitting there in the middle of the day?
-Unless he’s Warren Buffet stopping in to check out taking it over, keep walking.
+Unless he’s Warren Buffett stopping in to check out taking it over, keep walking.